It is a more significant amount of blood in the vessels of an organ or tissue in the body.

 It occurs when there is an increase in the blood supply to an organ.
 This is usually in response to an increased demand for blood, for example, if you are exercising.

-It happens when the blood can not get out of an organ correctly, so it accumulates in the blood vessels.
+When the blood can not get out of an organ correctly, it accumulates in the blood vessels.
 This type of hyperemia is also known as congestion.

 Each type of hyperemia has a different cause.

 Active hyperemia is caused by increased blood flow to the organs.
-It usually occurs when organs need more blood than normal.
+It usually occurs when organs need more blood than usual.
 Your blood vessels widen to increase the supply of blood that flows.

 The causes of active hyperemia include: